-Set amongst the bush, the playground at Fred Robertson Park looks right at home.
-Next to the playground is a large bush area that is a wonderful spot for building teepees, with lots of fallen branches to use and there are a few already there that you can renovate and add to.
+Set amongst the bush, the playground at Fred Robertson Reserve looks right at home.
+Next to the playground is a large bush area that is a wonderful spot for building teepees, with lots of fallen branches to use.
+There’s usually already a teepee there that you can renovate and add to… or create your own to start a little village.
 From here you can head along the kid-friendly Vineyard Creek bushwalk.

-And to make a visit to Fred Robertson Reserve just that bit more special, we added our street library there.
+To make a visit to Fred Robertson Reserve just that bit more special, we added our Helping Hands Street Library there in May 2018.
 You will find it at the entrance to Fred Robertson Reserve from Bells Road Social cafe.

-Within the playground, there is a softfall ground and a small concrete scooter track around the outside of the play equipment.
+The playground at Fred Robertson Reserve is only small and best suited to young kids.
+There’s a softfall rubber ground and a concrete scooter/ bike track around the outside of the play equipment.

 The playground has: